K-Nearest Neighbors (KNN) Implementation Tutorial with PXL

 std::vector<int> labelResult(numTasks * config.k);

-knnMap(pxlResources->context, pxlResources->map, dataTensor, labelTensor, target[i], config, numTasks, mapResult, labelResult); // Map
+knnTensor(pxlResources->context, pxlResources->executor, dataTensor, labelTensor, target[i], config, numTasks, executorResult, labelResult); // For Tensor implementation

 // Validate and process results